canada-ca/tracker/k8s/README.md

 ## Testing config changes

 Config changes can be pretty high impact, so trying it out somewhere is pretty useful.
-To that end, we have a few ways to bring up a "non-prod" version of the app; basically, using a self signed cert and requesting its own IP address.
+To that end, we have a few ways to bring up a "non-prod" version of the app; basically, using a self-signed cert and requesting its own IP address.

 Containerized applications [read their config from the environment](https://12factor.net/config), and that environment is largely populated via secrets.
-Consequently we create these secrets and the namespaces they live in before doing the deployment.
+Consequently, we create these secrets and the namespaces they live in before doing the deployment.

 You can run `make credentials` in the project root to generate a basic set of dev credentials.
 Without passing any arguments, `make credentials` is equivalent to `make credentials mode=dev displayname=admin email=admin@example.com password=admin`.
 These default arguments set the credentials for the super admin user, and if you intend to log into your testing instance, make a note of those or adjust the arguments as needed.